reckel-jm/cantara-webpage/content/tutorial/Install Cantara.en.md

 ### Snap

 Cantara is available at the Snap Store!
+The snap package now only takes 7.5 MB and is therefore a good distribution-independent way to install Cantara.
 You can follow the instructions on the [Cantara store page](https://snapcraft.io/cantara) to find out how to install it on your local system or - if snapd is already running - install it via the command line.

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/cantara)

-    sudo snap install --edge cantara
+    sudo snap install cantara

-{{% notice warning %}}
+{{% notice info %}}
-The snap package takes more then 100 MB of disk space (instead of 5-10 MB with the other options) and is slowlier when running due to it's compression on the system.
-Cantara is normally very leightweight and does not require any larger additional librarys or packages, however because of Snap's isolated runtime model, a lot of librarys like Qt will be shipped with the package at the moment.
-You might consider using an other option for installing Cantara until I found out how to improve the [snapcraft.yaml](https://github.com/reckel-jm/cantara/blob/master/snap/snapcraft.yaml).
-If you have any ideas how to make the package more leightweight without breaking Cantara, feel free to submit a pull request!
+The way how a Snap application is running is different from a normal package.
+Therefore there might be some different behavior e.g. a different look of the program.
+In any case, feel free to report every unexpected behavior so that I can try to fix it.
 {{% /notice %}}

 Snap will create a starter in the start menu.
 If you like to run Cantara via the command line, the command is `snap run cantara`.

+{{% notice tip %}}
+You can also install different versions of Cantara at the same time and even install Cantara as a classical package and a snap together.
+{{% /notice %}}

 ### Generic Installation of Binarys